-Google Opal Expands to Additional Countries
+Google Opal Brings No-Code AI Apps to 160+ Countries

 Here is a comprehensive explanation in plain English: